Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Motivation example

 \item Only \qnode{a} is an output query node (all other query nodes are non-output) and we use the \algo{GTPStack}~\cite{bavca2013optimal} holistic join and binary semi-joins~\cite{al2002multi, son2007structural}. \end{enumerate}

 The case 1 represents an early stage of the XML query processing, i.e., the first proposed holistic join \algo{TwigStack} and the traditional binary partial-join \algo{StackTreeAnc} are used.
-In the case 2, we use a~state-of-the-art holistic join \algo{GTPStack} instead of \algo{TwigStack} and in the case 3, we use a~binary semi-join, since non-output query nodes are considered.
+In the case 2, we use a~state-of-the-art holistic join \algo{GTPStack} instead of \algo{TwigStack} and in the case 3, we use binary semi-joins, since non-output query nodes are considered.

 Let us first focus on the low-selective query \queryref{q:demo1}; the statistics are given in Table~\ref{tab:demo_stats}.
+Let us recall that $n$ in the table represents the number of $a$ subtrees in the XML document in Figure~\ref{fig:demo}a.
 In the case~1, $getNext_{HJ}$ is $4.5 \times$ higher than $next_{BJ}$ which means that the recursive function of \algo{TwigStack} is called unnecessarily too many times since it cannot filter out any data nodes. $sOp_{HJ}$ is approximately $1.5 \times$ higher compared to $sOp_{BJ}$ since the binary join approach does not need to push/pop the leaf data nodes of \qnode{c} to any stack.
 In the case 2, we use a~state-of-the-art holistic join \algo{GTPStack}, where $getNext_{HJ}$ is reduced, but it is still higher than $next_{BJ}$. $sOp_{BJ}$ and $sOp_{HJ}$ remain the same as in the case 1 since all query nodes are output.
 In the case 3, we employ the advantages of the binary semi-joins, since only one of the query nodes is output.
-We can see that $sOp_{BJ}$ is reduced to zero.
+For the AD relationship, the binary semi-joins do not utilize any stacks (see Section~\ref{sec:filter_ad}).
+Therefore $sOp_{BJ}$ is reduced to zero.

-For the high-selective query \queryref{q:demo2}, we can observe that the state-of-the art holistic join algorithm (cases 2 and 3) \algo{GTPStack} reduces many unnecessary invocations of the recursive function; $getNext_{HJ} \ll next_{BJ}$.
-Since the recursive function filters out useless data nodes (data nodes not participating the result), $sOp_{HJ}$ is also reduced compared to $sOp_{BJ}$ in the cases 1 and 2.
-In the case 3, BJ still does not utilize any stacks, which means that $sOp_{BJ} = 0$.
+For the high-selective query \queryref{q:demo2}, we can observe that the state-of-the-art holistic join algorithm (cases 2 and 3) \algo{GTPStack} reduces many unnecessary invocations of the recursive function; $getNext_{HJ} \ll next_{BJ}$.
+Since the recursive function filters out data nodes not participating in the result, $sOp_{HJ}$ is also reduced compared to $sOp_{BJ}$ in the cases 1 and 2.
+In the case 3, the binary semi-joins still do not utilize any stacks, which means that $sOp_{BJ} = 0$.

 The example shows that binary join approaches can be advantageous compared to holistic join approaches for low-selective queries and for queries with a~high ratio of non-output query nodes.
 We use these observations to propose a~binary join approach that overcomes state-of-the-art holistic joins in these situations.